Saturday, April 1, 2023

 Story behind minister Nehru-MP Tiruchi Siva face off and how DGP’s wrath forced DMK into action

-The DMK tried to pass off the issue as intra-party conflict, but was unaware of the DGP's order to arrest its functionaries.
+The DMK tried to pass off the issue as inter-party conflict, but was unaware of the DGP's order to arrest its functionaries.

 The ruling DMK could very well have brushed aside the public infighting between its minister KN Nehru and MP Tiruchi Siva, but for the wrath of Tamil Nadu top cop Sylendra Babu.